remix-run/react-router/docs/getting-started/tutorial.md

 ## Introduction

+React Router is a fully-featured client and server-side routing library for React, a JavaScript library for building user interfaces.
+React Router runs anywhere React runs; on the web, on the server with node.js, and on React Native.

+If you're just getting started with React generally, we recommend you follow [the excellent Getting Started guide](https://reactjs.org/docs/getting-started.html) in the official docs.
+There is plenty of information there to get you up and running.
+React Router is compatible with React >= 16.8.

 We'll keep this tutorial quick and to the point.
 By the end you'll know the APIs you deal with day-to-day with React Router.
 After that, you can dig into some of the other docs to get a deeper understanding.

 While building a little bookeeping app we'll cover: